 About the Organization :

-Young Professional Development Society Nepal (YPDSN) is a nonprofit, non-governmental and community based organization working on professional development, youth and women empowerment, education and livelihood promotion.
-YPDSN aspires to improve the living conditions of poor and marginalized peoples by adopting strategies through community initiative, participation and sensitization.
-It is founded in 2013 and has been working among backward communities in the interior unreached pockets in the coast of Nepal.
-Women self support groups have been taken as the base for all interventions and SDGs activities enabling them to contribute towards the mainstream of development process.
+The Young Professional Development Society Nepal (YPDSN) is a registered nonprofit, non-governmental organization working on professional development, youth and women empowerment, education, and livelihood promotion.
+YPDSN aspires to improve the living conditions of poor and marginalized people by adopting strategies through community initiative, participation, and sensitization.
+It was founded in 2013 and has been working among backward communities in the interior and unreached pockets on the coast of Nepal.
+Women’s self-support groups have been taken as the base for all interventions and SDG activities, enabling them to contribute towards the mainstream of the development process.

-The social and cultural boundaries that have long distinguished childhood, youth and adulthood are rapidly changing.
+The social and cultural boundaries that have long distinguished childhood, youth, and adulthood are rapidly changing.
 Children are physically developing earlier and faster, and because of social media, they have access to a virtual world outside their immediate families and communities.
 They are growing up in a world more culturally diverse.
-The period of transition from childhood to adulthood is becoming extended and more complex.
+The transition period from childhood to adulthood is becoming extended and more complex.
 The transition from education to employment reflects these complexities in particular.
-Traditionally, young people moved from formal education or training to work, with gender and socio-economic background being major determining factors.
-Today, education and work often occur simultaneously and retraining or lifelong learning is becoming a feature of adult life.
+Traditionally, young people moved from formal education or training to work, with gender and socioeconomic background as major determining factors.
+Today, education and work often occur simultaneously, and retraining or lifelong learning is becoming a feature of adult life.

-Young men and women are particularly affected by development challenges at all levels, frequently faced with disproportionately high levels of unemployment, insufficient access to education and professional training, intolerance and exclusion, among others.
-This is all the more importance in cities where increased urbanization has further accentuated these challenges for young people.
-Young professional and leader can contribute to local development and prosperity.
+Young men and women are particularly affected by development challenges at all levels, frequently faced with disproportionately high levels of unemployment, insufficient access to education and professional training, intolerance, and exclusion, among others.
+This is all the more important in cities where increased urbanization has further accentuated these challenges for young people.
+Young professionals and leaders can contribute to local development and prosperity.
 Culture is a bridge between tradition and modernity.
-Who have the interest, energy and passion to address issues and concerns, such as heritage management, sustainable tourism, local development and community involvement.
+Who have the interest, energy, and passion to address issues and concerns, such as heritage management, sustainable tourism, local development, and community involvement.
 An affinity for information and communication technologies to network and transcend geographical boundaries.
-YPDSN is youth NGO in Nepal and position to act as potent agents of positive social change that will yield greater economic and social well-being in the perspective of sustainable development for generations to come.
+YPDSN is a youth NGO in Nepal and is positioned to act as a potent agent of positive social change that will yield greater economic and social well-being in the perspective of sustainable development for generations to come.

 Vision :

-The society where youth have equal opportunity to realize their fullest potential is to productively participate in economic, social, political, cultural and harmonious life without fear or favor.
+A society where youth have equal opportunity to realize their fullest potential is to productively participate in economic, social, political, and cultural life without fear or favor.

 Mission :

-The overall mission of YPDSN is to promote youth participation in democratic processes as well as in community and civic affairs and to ensure that youth programmes engage the youth and are youth center.
+The overall mission of YPDSN is to promote youth participation in democratic processes as well as in community and civic affairs and to ensure that youth programs engage the youth and are youth-centered.

 Our Aim :

-Our main aim is to provide youth professional skill, development and learning opportunity for poor and excluded society generation focus to strengthen them.
-We plan to achieve our aim by developing, testing and delivering evidence-based, feasible and cost-effective interventions related to professional and social development with greater involvement of youth Programme, and communities.
-We support the government initiatives aimed at poverty reduction in line with the Sustainable Development Goals and targets.
+Our main aim is to provide youth with professional skills, development, and learning opportunities for poor and excluded society generations focused on strengthening them.
+We plan to achieve our aim by developing, testing, and delivering evidence-based, feasible, and cost-effective interventions related to professional and social development with greater involvement of youth programs and communities.
+We support government initiatives aimed at poverty reduction in line with the Sustainable Development Goals and targets.

 Strategic and functional areas